mrcswordfish/Sentinel-Link/README_MOBILE_BUILD.md

 ---

+## Troubleshooting: "I still see the Welcome to React Native screen"

+If you installed the app but it shows the default "Welcome" screen instead of the "SENTINEL CLIENT" black screen:

+1.  **Verify File Replacement:**
+    Ensure you actually **deleted** the default code in `SentinelMobile/App.tsx` and pasted the new code from Step 4.
+Save the file (`Ctrl+S`).

+2.  **Clear Build Cache (Most Common Fix):**
+    React Native sometimes "remembers" the old code.
+Run this command in your VS Code terminal to force a fresh update:
+    ```bash
+    npx react-native start --reset-cache
+    ```
+    Then, in a second terminal window, run:
+    ```bash
+    npx react-native run-android
+    ```

+3.  **Shake to Reload:**
+    With the app open on your phone, shake the device physically.
+A menu will appear.
+Tap **"Reload"**.

+---

 ## Phase 8: Generate Standalone APK (No USB needed)

 Use this method if you want a file (`.apk`) that you can download, email, or install on any Android phone without needing your laptop connected.